blockmason/link-workshop-tor/activity4/activity4.md

 },
 ```

-> Then, in our `handleOwn` function, we fetch the active account, and if one exists, obtain the relevant stamp data:
+> Then, in our `handleOwnership` function, we fetch the active account, and if one exists, obtain the relevant stamp data:
 ```
-handleOwn: async function(event) {
+handleOwnership: async function(event) {
   event.preventDefault();

   const account = await App.fetchActiveAccount();